 Title IX Coordinator

-Dean of Students / Deputy Title IX Coordinator
+Director of Student Life and Orientation/ Deputy Title IX Coordinator

 Director of Residence Life/Deputy Title IX Coordinator